CONTACT

 Our Mission

-Prince’s Trust USA aims to support the global work of the Prince’s Trust.
+The King’s Trust USA aims to support the global work of The King’s Trust.
 Together with our partners, our mission is to help young people transform their lives by developing the confidence and skills to live, learn and earn.

 Our History

-46 years ago, The Trust was established by HM King Charles III, the former Prince of Wales, against a backdrop of widespread unemployment.
+Forty-eight years ago, The Trust was established by HM King Charles III, then His Royal Highness The Prince of Wales, against a backdrop of widespread unemployment.
 Today, its work has transformed the lives of over one million vulnerable young people in the UK and around the globe.

 The Trust helps thousands of young people every day who are facing tremendous hardships, from unemployment to social exclusion, poverty, mental health issues, disability, and abuse.
 Without the right help, they would struggle to move forward in education or employment, and consequently become increasingly at risk of poverty, ill health, and exploitation in their adult lives.